onaio/help/guides/data-collection/_posts/2014-11-12-enketo_odk_collect.md

 ##### <a name="collecting-data-offline"></a>Collecting data offline

 You can be able to launch and save data offline on both tools.
-This means that both Enketo and ODK Collect can be launched without Internet connection and maintain their core functionality whilst offline.Enketo are
+This means that both Enketo and ODK Collect can be launched without Internet connection and maintain their core functionality whilst offline.

 ### Using Enketo